drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 from the eight letters in the form.
 The higher the score a student gets, the more letters he/she knows.

-Whether the Q-LNK assessment can be successfully implemented in Taiwan is still an empirical question.
-All the relative research is conducted based on young English L1 learners in North America.
-The letters in each form were selected according to the difficulty level of the letters shown by English L1 learners.
-However, English L2 learners in Taiwan may not experience the same type of difficulty as English L1 children.
-The foremost question is whether English L2 children in Taiwan have the same pattern of difficulty with certain letters as L1 learners.
-If they don't, then the Q-LNK assessment may not be a valid assessment tool of letter name knowledge for English L2 children in Taiwan.
-Furthermore, it is not clear whether the six forms of the Q-LNK Assessment comparable in L2 learners as they are in L1 learners.
+Whether the Q-LNK assessment can be successfully introduced in Taiwan is still an empirical question.
+All the relevant research has been conducted with young English L1 learners in North America.
+The letters in each form were selected according to the difficulty level of the letters for English L1 learners.
+However, English L2 learners in Taiwan may not experience the same types of difficulty with the alphabet as English L1 children.
+The foremost question is whether children who are English L2 learners in Taiwan exhibit the same patterns of difficulty with different letters as L1 learners.
+If they don't, then the Q-LNK assessment may not be a valid tool for assessment of the letter name knowledge of English L2 learners in Taiwan.
+Furthermore, it is not clear whether the six different forms of the Q-LNK assessment yield comparable results for L2 learners as they do for L1 learners.
 If the six short forms of letter name knowledge are not comparable, then they cannot be used to benchmark letter name progress and development in L2 learners.
-As the test forms are constructed based on the difficulties of the letters, the validity of the assessment can be compromised if L2 learners do not have similar difficulties with the letters as L1 learners.
-Thus, it is important to examine whether the Q-LNK Assessment is a valid assessment tool of letter name knowledge for English L2 learners in Taiwan.
-If the Q-LNK Assessment also successfully estimates children's letter name knowledge in L2 young learners, then this screening and benchmark test can benefit English teachers in Taiwan as it can provide useful information to teachers for making effective instructional decisions and for monitoring developmental trajectories of alphabetic knowledge in their students.
+As the test forms are constructed based on the difficulty of the letters, the validity of the test is compromised if L2 learners do not have similar difficulty with all 26 letters as L1 learners.
+Thus, there is a need to examine whether the Q-LNK assessment is a valid assessment tool of letter name knowledge for English L2 learners in Taiwan.
+If the Q-LNK Assessment also successfully estimates children's letter name knowledge in L2 young learners, then the screening and benchmark test will benefit English teachers in Taiwan as it provides useful information to teachers to help them make effective instructional decisions and for monitoring developmental trajectories of alphabetic knowledge in their students.

 1.3 Research Questions